Table of Contents

 There are many times when you cannot use cost as basis.
 In these cases, the fair market value or the adjusted basis of the property can be used.
 Fair market value (FMV) and adjusted basis were discussed earlier.

-If you receive property for your services, include its FMV in income.
+If you receive property for your services, include the FMV of the property in income.
 The amount you include in income becomes your basis.
 If the services were performed for a price agreed on beforehand, it will be accepted as the FMV of the property if there is no evidence to the contrary.

 A taxable exchange is one in which the gain is taxable or the loss is deductible.
 A taxable gain or deductible loss also is known as a recognized gain or loss.
 If you receive property in exchange for other property in a taxable exchange, the basis of the property you receive is usually its FMV at the time of the exchange.